bbauska/Anti-Project2025/anti.md

 Conservatives should ardently pursue these pro-life and pro-family policies while recognizing the many women who find themselves in immensely difficult and often tragic situations and the heroism of every choice to become a mother.
 Alternative options to abortion, especially adoption, should receive federal and state support.”
-[Foreword, Project 2025, accessed 6/24/24]
+[Foreword, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on Congress to pass a law that clarified that no employer would be required to provide accommodations or benefits for abortion.
+<p>Project 2025 called on Congress to pass a law that clarified that no employer would be required to
+provide accommodations or benefits for abortion.
 “Pass a law requiring equal (or greater) benefits for pro-life support for mothers and clarifying abortion exclusions.
 Congress should pass a law requiring that to the extent an employer provides employee benefits for abortion, it must provide equal or greater benefits for pregnancy, childbirth, maternity, and adoption.
 That law should also clarify that no employer is required to provide any accommodations or benefits for abortion.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 wants Congress and DOL to clarify that the Employee Retirement Income Security Act “does not preempt states’ power to restrict abortion” or surrogacy.
+<p>Project 2025 wants Congress and DOL to clarify that the Employee Retirement Income Security
+Act “does not preempt states’ power to restrict abortion” or surrogacy.
 “Keep anti-life ‘benefits’ out of benefit plans.
 Some benefits attorneys and pro-choice advocates have argued since the Supreme Court’s Dobbs v.
 Jackson Women’s Health Organization decision6 that the longstanding doctrine of